edadma/backslash/docs/regular-command-reference.md

 ### Description

-Test whether one argument is less than the other.
+Tests whether one argument is less than the other.

 ### Input